TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 42/Genesis 42.17.md

 ---

-And he put them all together into ward three days.
+He put them all together into custody for three days.